At Anheuser-Busch, we have a long-standing commitment to support our neighbors during their times of need.

 As the country faces more natural disasters, it is important to have programs in place to help emergency responders.

 While there is still more work that can be done to support all of our country’s firefighters and first-responders, we are proud to take one step forward to provide necessary resources to the men and women who volunteer to risk their lives and protect the communities where we live and work.

 From the production capabilities in our breweries to our expansive network of wholesaler partners, we are ready to deliver support to those in need at a moment’s notice.

-Since the inception of our emergency drinking water program in 1988, we have worked alongside the American Red Cross to donate more than 80 million cans of clean drinking water to U.S. communities affected by natural disasters.
+Since the inception of our emergency drinking water program in 1988, we have worked alongside the American Red Cross to donate 81 million cans of clean drinking water to U.S. communities affected by natural disasters.